 The difference between Autopilot 1 and Autopilot 2 is easy, your external side indicators/signals will have a camera built into them if it’s AP2 and no camera if it’s AP1.

 The difference between Autopilot 2 with HW2.5 and Autopilot 2 is a little more complex to work out, but basically, the cut off date for being built was August 2017.
-If you want to know exactly follow these steps:
+For HW3/AP3 the cut off date for build was April 2019, if you want to know exactly follow these steps:

 - If you have V9 firmware or above, on AP2 cars you won’t have dash camera functionality.
 On AP2.5 cars you will see this icon.

-- Failing that you can ring Tesla who will confirm
+- Failing that you can contact Tesla who will confirm